Three UIC Nursing students chosen for Schweitzer Fellowship

 Nicole Camardo, MS ’16, RN, Nurse-Midwifery student

-- Camardo proposes to implement sexual and reproductive education classes for adolescents and young adults in Englewood, Chicago.
+- Camardo proposes to implement sexual and reproductive education classes for adolescents and young adults in the Englewood neighborhood of Chicago.
 The classes will provide knowledge and education on contraception options and sexual health to decrease teen birth rates and unplanned pregnancies in the community.

 Kelly Moore, RN, Adult-Gerontology Primary Care Nurse Practitioner student